-Art II Painting 7533 Art I Grade Level Recommendation: 9 - 12 Credit: 1 Art II Painting extends the student's artistic understanding and experiences as introduced in Art I. Emphasis will be placed on the development of compositional skills and imaginative use of the elements and principles of design.
+Art II Painting 7533 Art I Grade Level Recommendation: 9-12 Credit: 1 Art II Painting extends the student's artistic understanding and experiences as introduced in Art I. Emphasis will be placed on the development of compositional skills and imaginative use of the elements and principles of design.
 The class is designed to strengthen the student's painting and two-dimensional skills.
 Students will experiment with a variety of painting media, techniques, and subject matter to develop artwork that expresses the student's personal style and concept.
 Artistic periods and styles will be emphasized.
-Art II Sculpture 7534 Art I Grade Level Recommendation: 9 - 12 Credit: 1 Art II Sculpture extends the student's artistic understanding and experiences as introduced in Art I. This class explores various 3D materials used to create sculptures such as clay, wood, and found objects.
-Students will learn how to manipulate materials, problem solve, and analyze sculpture through hands on learning, readings and discussion.
-Art III Sculpture - PAP 7538 Art II Sculpture Grade Level Recommendation: 9 - 12 Credit: 1 Art III Sculpture - PAP extends the student's artistic understanding and experiences as introduced in Art II - Sculpture.
+Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.
+Art II Sculpture 7534 Art I Grade Level Recommendation: 9-12 Credit: 1 Art II Sculpture extends the student's artistic understanding and experiences as introduced in Art I. This class explores various 3D materials used to create sculptures such as clay, wood, and found objects.
+Students will learn how to manipulate materials, problem solve, and analyze sculpture through hands on learning, readings, and discussion.
+Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.
+Art III Sculpture - PAP 7538 Art II Sculpture Grade Level Recommendation: 9-12 Credit: 1 Art III Sculpture - PAP extends the student's artistic understanding and experiences as introduced in Art II - Sculpture.
 Emphasis will be placed on the advanced development of compositional skills and imaginative use of the elements and principles of design in sculpture.
 This class is designed to strengthen the student's three- dimensional and spatial skills.
 Sculpture from ancient through contemporary times will be studied.
 Carefully read the section describing PAP and AP in the "High School Overview" section of this catalog under "Planning Your Schedule."
-Art III Drawing 7553 Art II Painting or Art II Drawing Grade Level Recommendation: 9 - 12 Credit: 1 Art III Drawing extends the student's artistic understanding and experiences as introduced in Art II Drawing or Art II Painting.
-Emphasis will be placed on the advanced development of compositional skills and imaginative use of the elements and principles of design in drawing.
-This class is designed to develop the mastery of two-dimensional media.
-The study of art appreciation and history is incorporated within every technical skill.
-Emphasis will be placed on the development of problem-solving skills through experimentation with a variety of advanced drawing media and subject matter.
-The history and the analysis of drawing will be emphasized.
+Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.